CamHowling/FindMyCar/README.md

     host an AR app that places the car at an appropriate location

 Establish Watchtower continuous deployment
+    currently can't push to dockerhub in windows, will probably have to do via VM

 Attach DB API

 Move Passport content to server.js

+auto deployment